Richland Library first in Carolinas to offer accredited high school diploma program - South Carolina Radio Network

 “There are certain jobs where if a person does not have a high school diploma, they will not be considered for the position,” she said.

-The Career Online High School is free for students, but they must apply for their high school transcripts.
+The Career Online High School initiative is free for students, but they must apply for their high school transcripts.
 The program is open to Richland County residents 21 years and older with a library card.
-Participants must be willing to commit eight to ten hours a week on coursework.
+Participants must be willing to commit 8-10 hours each week on coursework.

-“We’re the first public library system in both Carolinas to offer the Career Online High School initiative and we’re very proud of that,” Luccy said.
-“We work with these customers every day helping them with their resumes, their cover letters, online job applications and this is yet another flagship service that we’re able to offer them.”
+“We work with these customers every day helping them with their resumes, their cover letters, online job applications,” Luccy said.
+“This is yet another flagship service that we’re able to offer them.”

 Classes are taken online and each student is assigned an academic career coach.
 The library also offers workspace for program students.